VORTICITY-INC/VTensor/docs/source/tutorials/io.rst

 IO operations
 ==============

-VTensor supports reading and writing tensors from/to host memory.
+VTensor supports reading and writing tensors from/to host memory using raw pointer, std::vector or xt::xarray.

 From host to device
 ------------